yicao-elina/MatDB/README.md

 ---

-*Built with ❤️ for materials science research at Johns Hopkins University*
+*Built with ❤️ for computatianal materials research at Johns Hopkins University*